james-cole/manifold-lab/content/publication/recommendations-for-reporting-findings-from-analyses-using-artificial-intelligence-and-machine-learning-in-the-i-journal-of-alzheimer-s-disease-i/index.md

 ---
-title: "Recommendations for reporting findings from analyses using artificial intelligence and machine learning in the
+title: "Recommendations for reporting findings from analyses using artificial intelligence and machine learning in the Journal of Alzheimer's Disease"
-                    <i>Journal of Alzheimer's Disease</i>"
 date: 2026-01-01
 publication: "*Journal of Alzheimer’s Disease*"
 doi: "10.1177/13872877251413701"